-- Turn on the computer, and then press esc while the "Press the ESC key for Startup Menu" message is displayed at the bottom of the screen. - 2.
-Press f10 to enter Computer Setup. - 3.
+- 1. Turn on the computer, and then press esc while the "Press the ESC key for Startup Menu" message is displayed at the bottom of the screen. - Press f10 to enter Computer Setup. - 3.
 Use a pointing device or the arrow keys to select Security > DriveLock, and then press enter. - Use a pointing device or the arrow keys to select Set DriveLock Password, and then press enter. - 5.
-Use a pointing device or the arrow keys to select an internal hard drive, and then press enter. - 6.
-Use a pointing device or the arrow keys to select Disable protection. - 7.
-Type your master password, and then press enter. - To save your changes and exit Computer Setup, click the Save icon and then follow the onscreen instructions.
+Use a pointing device or the arrow keys to select Set DriveLock Password, and then press enter. - 6.
+Use a pointing device or the arrow keys to select an internal hard drive, and then press enter. - 7.
+Use a pointing device or the arrow keys to select Disable protection.

+- 8. Type your master password, and then press enter. - To save your changes and exit Computer Setup, click the Save icon and then follow the onscreen instructions.